bramwalet/Subliminal.bundle/README.md

 From an infinite number of different languages to search for, to hearing impaired settings, foreign/forced-only captions, embedded subtitle handling and many more.

-#### Channel menu
+#### Interface
 The automatic matching Sub-Zero does has been improved massively over the last years and reaches an extremely high accuracy for recently-released items, in the first 6 hours.
 It still might be, that you want some manual managability over your library and its subtitles.
-This is where the channel menu comes into play.
+This is where the interface comes into play.

 It allows you to trigger background tasks, browse your library based on several different starting points, adds a recently-viewed menu for instant access to your recently played media and allows you to list and select available subtitles for any item in your library.